“Kennedy is a cultural ambassador of the first order..

 We must bring back our pioneer spirit.
 We owe it to the founding fathers to continue the ideals which they fought and died for.
 Even as nations continue to globalize, I feel there should be a special place where the people of the world look for inspiration.
 If America loses that, it loses its essence.
 Why have the Statue of Liberty if America is just another country?
 If America doesn’t carry that torch, who will?

-The impossible just hasn’t been figured out yet.
 I ask you to join me in my mission.

 It’s time for the new “American Renaissance.”